 The most beautiful memories come when remembering the Marin County Fair where the whole family worked together to make the flowers look perfect and Bob’s design completed.
 At the beginning of his fair display career, the county fair was held at the gorgeous Art and Garden Center in Ross, California.
 Then it moved to the area at the Marin County Civic Center in San Rafael just up the road from his first Santa Venetia Nursery.

 Since retirement Bob volunteered to supervise an organic vegetable garden at New Beginnings in Novato.
 This is a program to feed and house the homeless while training them for employment.
 Homeward Bound is the parent organization.
 The production of the garden has exceeded the needs of the organization with the excess being turned over to the Marin County Food Bank.
 This is the homeless feeding the homeless; a very exciting idea.
 It won the Mantis award for public gardens in 2001.
 Bob has also just received an award from Marin Beyond Pesticides, The Marin Board of Supervisors' Pest Management Award for the New Beginnings Organic garden.
-Over 400 pounds of food each year has been donated to the food bank.
+In 2015 Bob was awarded the very prestigious HAAS Award from his Alma Mater UC Berkeley (click on the video link in the About Bob Title) Over 400 pounds of food each year has been donated to the food bank.
 Check out our Links page for these organizations.
 Bob is a member of the Garden Communicators International formerly Garden Writers of America and just recently was awarded a Gold Medal for his radio show.
 As a new garden writer member, Bob was the chair for the symposium in 1993 in San Francisco.
 A very prestigious position.
 His radio show, “Bob Tanem in the Garden” is now in its twenty-first year and he has appeared on television and other radio shows in the past.
 His garden show has won previous Garden Writers Association of America awards as well.
 He has been honored with these awards 4 times in the past eight years.

 His radio show is one of the most listened to Sunday programs on KSFO radio in San Francisco, CA. You can listen to his show live on the web at www.ksfo560.com Sunday mornings from 8-10am PST.
 Bob has written 5 books on gardening.
 Four books have been published by Lone Pine Publishing in Edmonton, Alberta and co-authored by Don Williamson.
 They are available still on Amazon “Annuals for Northern California”, “Perennials for Northern California”, “Trees and Shrubs for Northern California”, and “Gardening Month by Month in Northern California”.
 The first two books are now in their 2nd printing.
 His first book “Deer Resistant Planting” was self published in 1993 and is still available directly from Bob for 4.95.
 It is considered one of the best field guides for gardeners and landcapers who plant in areas where deer are a problem.
 It has been sold nationwide.
 All the books have been favorably reviewed by Sunset Magazine, and Amazon.
 Bob and his wife Bev (who was a major history buff) had been doing research for what may be his next book on the Historical Gardens of the California Missions and Bob Tanem's Tidbits should be available soon.